ICJ to hold public hearings on Pedra Branca case in June at The Hague

 The second case is Malaysia’s request for interpretation of the ICJ’s judgment, filed on Jun 30 last year.
 The ICJ will also hold four days of public hearings for this case, from Jun 18 to 19 and Jun 21 to 22.

-Both of the hearings will be held at the Peace Palace in The Hague.
+Both of the hearings will be held at the Peace Palace at The Hague, Netherlands.

 Pedra Branca - referred to by Malaysia as Batu Puteh - was first claimed as a territory of the Johor Sultanate in 1979.
 Singapore protested and the matter was brought to the ICJ.